htcondor/htcondor/docs/testing/ornithology/guides/test_curl_plugin.rst

 go on hold...) from a testing infrastructure failure (... because it never started running).

-pytest calls each object referenced a test function's arguments a "fixture", in the sense of a fixed piece of machinery necessary to run the text.
-The ``ornithology`` package provides three special ways of defining fixtures:
+``pytest`` calls each object referenced a test function's arguments a "fixture", in the sense of a fixed piece of machinery necessary to run the text.
+Ornithology provides three special ways of defining fixtures:
 ``@config``, ``@standup``, and ``@action``.
 We'll only need the third one for this tutorial.